Network Maintenance - This Weekend

 The following will not cause an item to be automatically included or excluded from the collection:

-If a customer feels that an item in our collection falls outside the criteria outlined in this policy, they are invited to complete a Request for Reconsideration Form.
+If a customer feels that an item in our collection falls outside the criteria outlined in this policy, they are invited to complete a Resident Request for Reconsideration of Service form.